 Demand transparency from the walled data gardens

-While there is debate whether that identifier will eventually go away like the cookie, it is a crucial component of optimizing campaigns today and helps advertisers build a database of intelligence that will come in handy if anything is introduced to replace it.
+While there is debate whether that identifier will eventually go away like the cookie, it is a crucial component of optimizing campaigns today.
+It also helps advertisers build a database of intelligence that will come in handy if anything is introduced to replace it.

 Request publishers share metadata to enable optimization

-Surprisingly, too many publishers are not even sharing the content that the ad is featured on, which enables advertisers to understand which streaming content performs best for advertisers.
+Surprisingly, too many publishers are not even sharing the content that the ad is featured on.
+This enables advertisers to understand which streaming content performs best for advertisers.
 This way, advertisers can prioritize which of the different genres and device types are performing better for their particular ads.

 Use the above data to influence campaign buying and targeting

 Publishers sometimes hold data from partners because they’re worried it will lead to reduced budgets and CPMs.
-Advertisers should make clear they will use the data to make targeting and buying decisions, which can and should lead to increased budgets and CPMs, provided they are able to access the inventory that is most valuable to them.
+Advertisers should make clear they will use the data to make targeting and buying decisions.
+This can and should lead to increased budgets and CPMs.
+Provided they are able to access the inventory that is most valuable to them.

 Advocate for greater interoperability and standardization